Parent Advocacy Handbook: Getting Ready for Kindergarten

 As your child’s first teacher, you help them get ready for kindergarten by developing their intellectual, social, emotional, and physical skills.
 Children who have positive experiences with learning before starting in kindergarten are more ready for school.

 FCPS offers preschool programs to help you prepare your child to be ready for kindergarten.
-In addition Fairfax County offers preschool as well.
+In addition Fairfax County Government offers preschool as well.

 Be an Advocate

 - Create an interesting and stimulating environment for your child.